TheMITTech/thetech.com/DEVELOP.md

 messages.

 3. Now you should be able to access your website sandbox at http://localhost:3000.
+You local changes to the code will automatically be reflected in the sandbox.
 When you're done developing, you can simply use Ctrl-C to stop the sandbox.
 To start the sandbox again, do `docker-compose start`.

 ## Usage